-The following information has been included to help you be successful in your online class.
+The following information has been included to help students be successful in their online classes.
 Please read through it carefully and use the resources that are available to you.

 On Campus

 Students will be provided laptop computers to use on-campus in the DMS classroom.
 These laptops may not leave the DMS classroom at any time (tracking device is embedded on each device).
 These lap tops are intended to be used for academic purposes ONLY.